Materials not owned by the Library are available free-of-charge through Interlibrary loan (ILL).

 1. Items not available from Marymount Library will be clearly identified in the catalog.

 2. To request the item, first click on the title to see the full record (the page that gives you additional information about the book or article).
-Next, click on the button "Borrow from another library".
+Next, click on the button "Request Item."

 3. This will bring up a form.
 Be sure to fill in all the fields with asterisks.
 Please use only your Marymount email address.
 Your email address is how the library will contact you when your item is available, so be sure to check your Marymount email regularly.